akanksha-sachan/masala/README.md

 # masala
-Genomic hubs analysis using PGMs
+Genomic hub-mediated prediction of cellular response to TF perturbations using geometric deep learning